AvansBitByBit/ZorgApp1.3WebAPI/README.md

 ## Conclusion

 This project demonstrates how to create a web API with character creation functionality, user authentication, and database operations using Dapper.
-The code is organized into controllers, models, services, interfaces, and repositories to ensure a clean and maintainable structure.
+The code is organized into controllers, models, services, interfaces, and repositories to ensure a clean architecture.